DegustatorPonos/PixelBattle-gen/README.md

-The description is shamelessly lying.
-The actual thins this piece of shit does is converting png images to images that an be used in pixle battles-like web games In fact, the project belongs to БАУ public chat
+The thing this piece of shit does is converting png images to images that can be used at pixle battles-like web games In fact, the project belongs to БАУ public chat